Salbari Higher Secondary School

 Salbari Higher Secondary School (commonly called Salbari Model H.S.
 School), a school in Salbari, Baksa, Assam, India, is situated in between the Ulubari village and Salbari bazaar.
 The school was established in 1955 to impart secondary education in Bodo and Assamese medium to the children of the rural and economically backward of the Baksa district.
 It is one of four schools in the state that are education for sustainable development model schools.

 Location

 Salbari is in the Salbari sub-division in the Baksa District of Assam.
 It is situated by Manas National Park near the Indo-Bhutan border, and rapidly growing towards becoming a city.

 History

 The school was established in 1955 as a high school at the initiative of local social workers and well wishers.
 The school is now upgraded to a higher secondary school with the introduction of 11th and 12th classes of science and arts stream of the Indian education system.

 In 2013, the nearby Salbari Bazaar was designated a Plastic Free Zone through the environmental activism of Salbari H.S.
 School students.

 Management

 The school is managed by the principal, vice principal and senior teachers.
 There is a governing council which supervises some administrative affairs and developmental aspects of the school.
-The working hours of the school are from 9:30 am to 3 pm.